Balance Equipment Guide

 This guide is intended as an introduction to some of the popular types of balance training equipment.
 Many gyms stock these.
 You can also click on the images to buy your own from Amazon.com.
 The tools recommended on this website are not suitable for everyone.
 Always consult your doctor before beginning a new exercise program.

-Up the challenge?
+Up for a challenge?
 These discs are great as you can either use one, or put one under each foot.
-They’re less stable than the foam, but still have a fairly low profile so they aren’t too challenging to get onto and off – though it’s a good idea to use them near to support while you get used to them.
+They can be used to help strengthen ankles – though it’s a good idea to use them near to support while you get used to them.

 Tip: they can also be used for core exercise workouts like plank, pushups and mountain climber, to incorporate additional stability challenge into your regular workout.
-This one comes with instructional ebook to get you going (click on the image to buy or find out more or to buy on Amazon via affiliate link).
+This one comes with instructional ebook to get you going (click on the image to find out more or to buy on Amazon via affiliate link).

 Use it for standing, one leg drills, push ups, plank (placing feet or hands on the Bosu).
-The Bosu site has more great videos to help inspire you and ensure you’re paying attention to the technique (click on the image to buy or find out more or to buy on Amazon via affiliate link).
+The Bosu site has more great videos to help inspire you and ensure you’re paying attention to the technique (click on the image to find out more or to buy on Amazon via affiliate link).

 Which are your favorites?
 Do you have a go-to exercise you’d like to share?
 Do you have any questions for us about other items not featured here?
 Get in touch, we’re here to help.